1. Beyond Drought Early warning systems: what are the perspectives for policy?

 - Paperback ISBN:

 Mr. Mapedza is a Senior Researcher with the International Water Management Institute (IWMI) based in the West Africa office in Accra, Ghana.
-Mapedza has a PhD from Edinburgh University, UK and a BSc and MSc from the University of Zimbabwe.
-Mapedza has published just over 20 peer reviewed journal and book chapters.
-Prior to joining IWMI in 2006, Mapedza was a Research Fellow at the London School of Economics and Political Science (LSE).
-Mapedza has just been elected as an Executive Council Member for the International Association for the Study of the Commons (IASC).
-Mapedza is leading a Water Assessment and Drought Early Warning System Project covering seven countries within the Southern Africa Development Community (SADC) area
+He has a PhD from Edinburgh University, UK and a BSc and MSc from the University of Zimbabwe.
+Mr. Mapedza coordinated the Dryland Systems Integrated Agricultural Production Systems for the Poor and Vulnerable in Dry Areas with IWMI’s research focusing on South Asia, Central Asia, West Africa, East and Southern Africa.
+Mr. Mapedza has published just over 20 peer reviewed journal and book chapters.
+Prior to joining IWMI in 2006, he was a Research Fellow at the London School of Economics and Political Science (LSE).
+Mr. Mapedza has just been elected as an Executive Council Member for the International Association for the Study of the Commons (IASC).
+Mr. Mapedza is leading a Water Assessment and Drought Early Warning System Project covering seven countries within the Southern Africa Development Community (SADC) area.

 Senior Researcher, International Water Management Institute (IWMI), Accra, Ghana

-Mr. Tsegai is a Programme Officer on drought policy and related UNCCD thematic priorities under the External Relations, Policy and Advocacy unit.
-Before joining the UNCCD, he was a Programme Officer at the UN-Water Decade Programme on Capacity Development (UNW-DPC) where he coordinated initiative on Capacity evelopment to support National Drought Management Policies initiative.
-Mr. Tsegai was also lecturer and Senior Researcher at the University of Bonn.
-With a focus on Africa, his areas of expertise include drought risk reduction, sustainable water and land management, migration and food security.
-Mr. Tsegai holds a Ph.D. in Development Economics from the University of Bonn, a M.Sc. in Agricultural Economics from the University of Göttingen and a B.A. in Economics from the University of Asmara, Eritrea.
+Mr. Tsegai is a Programme Officer on drought policy and related thematic priorities in the United Nations Convention to Combat Desertification (UNCCD).
+Prior to joining the UNCCD, he was a Programme Officer at the UN-Water Decade Programme on Capacity Development (UNW-DPC) where he coordinated an initiative on Capacity development to support National Drought Management Policies.
+Mr. Tsegai was lecturer and Senior Researcher at the University of Bonn.
+His areas of expertise include drought risk reduction, water scarcity, sustainable water and land management, migration and food security.
+Mr. Tsegai holds a Ph.D. in Development Economics from the University of Bonn, and M.Sc. in Agricultural Economics from the University of Göttingen, Germany.

 Programme Officer, United Nations Convention to Combat Desertification, Germany

 Mr. Brüntrup is agricultural engineer and holds a PhD in agricultural economy.
 After some years in academics and as a freelance consultant, since 2003 he works at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
 His interests cover topics related to agriculture and rural development, trade policy and food security with a geographical focus on Subsahara Africa.
-More recent work projected to increase.
-As such the need to deal with droughts in developing countries is increasing, as is the willingness and the means of countries globally.
+More recent work deals with bioenergy production, large scale land acquisitions, and large scale agro-industries and their relations with smallholder farmers and rural areas, as well as food security in a broader sense.
+Since 2017, he is Germany's "Science and Technology Correspondent" for the United Nations Convention to Combat Desertification, UNCCD.

 German Development Institute (DIE), Bonn, Germany